Rhetos/RestGenerator/Readme.md

 ### General rules

-1. For each data structure or action, a service is available at base URI `<rhetos server url>/rest/<module name>/<entity name>/`
-2. Any POST request should contain a header: `Content-Type: application/json; charset=utf-8`
+1. Any POST request should contain a header: `Content-Type: application/json; charset=utf-8`

 Examples in this article will assume that your application's base URI is `https://localhost:5000`.

-For example, a service for entity *Claim* in module *Common*:

-* Service URI (reading service metadata): `https://localhost:5000/rest/Common/Claim/`
-* To read all entity's records, simply enter the address in the web browser:
-  `https://localhost:5000/rest/Common/Claim/` (don't forget the *slash* at the end)

 Response:

 * The response status code will indicate the success of the request:
-  200 - OK,
+  * 200 - OK,
-  4xx - client error (incorrect data or request format, authentication or authorization error), 500 - internal server error.
+  * 4xx - client error (incorrect data or request format, authentication or authorization error),
+  * 500 - internal server error.
 * In case of an error, the response body will contain more information on the error.
 It is a JSON object with properties:
   * UserMessage - a message to be displayed to the user.
   * SystemMessage - additional error metadata for better client UX